neomedia6989/docs-2/docs/shares/getting-started.md

 !!! danger "Closed to the Public"

     Our Plex shares are closed to the public and require a referral from an existing member to be able to sign up.
-Please do not attempt to sign up for our Plex shares without a referral, as your account will be rejected.
+Please do not attempt to sign up for our Plex share service without a referral, as your account will be rejected.

 To sign up for our share service, you'll need a Plex account.
 If you don't have one already, you can get more info [here](../plex/getting-started.md).